jburzynski/TypeGenDocs/source/overview.rst

 Getting started
 ===============

-To use TypeGen in your code or from the PM console, install the `NuGet package <https://www.nuget.org/packages/TypeGen>`_.
+To use TypeGen in your code or from the Package Manager Console, install the `NuGet package <https://www.nuget.org/packages/TypeGen>`_.
 After installation, both CLI and programmatical API will be available.
-Additionally, you may add `TypeGen for DotNet CLI <https://nuget.org/packages/TypeGen.DotNetCli>`_ to your project, or install TypeGen for DotNetCli as a global tool.
+Alternatively, you may also use TypeGen as a `.NET CLI global tool <https://nuget.org/packages/TypeGen.DotNetCli>`_.

 Quick example
 =============